Gower Street (Los Angeles): Gower Gulch

-Beginning in the 1930s, Gower Street earned the nickname "Gower Gulch" because of the many extras in Westerns who would dress in their cowboy costumes at home, then walk south to Paramount and RKO studios, which were all located just off Gower Street south of Sunset Boulevard.
-Today, a strip-mall named "Gower Gulch", built to resemble a Western set, sits on the southwest corner of Sunset and Gower as a reminder of that era.
-The phrase "Gower Gulch" is painted on an actual chuck wagon that sits on the site of the old "Copper Skillet" coffee shop, where the cowboys used to have their breakfast.
+In the 1930s, Gower Street earned the nickname Gower Gulch because of the many aspiring background actors who would dress in cowboy costumes, then walk to Paramount and RKO studios, both located near Gower and Sunset Boulevard, hoping to be cast in Westerns.
+Today, a strip-mall named Gower Gulch sits on the southwest corner of Sunset and Gower; it was built to resemble a Western set in tribute to this previous era.
+The name Gower Gulch is also painted on a chuck wagon that sits on the site of an coffee shop where the cowboy actors used to have breakfast.